kaycebasques/kayce.basqu.es/content/blog/two-way-information-exchanges.md

 ![The presentation of a self-assessment UI after you interact with it](/media/open.png)

 The self-assessment asks you a question that challenges your knowledge of the concepts that are explained in the guide.
-You won't find the answer verbatim anywhere else in the content.
 You have to use your mind to apply the concepts in order to find the answer.
-From a learning theory perspective this has great potential to increase the chances that our readers retain the knowledge long-term, but I'll save that discussion for another day.
+Self-assessments may improve the learning process because users are engaging with the content more deeply.

 You can see self-assessments in action in the following guides: